automata-network/automata-linux/docs/detailed-cvm-walkthrough.md

 ```bash
 ./cvm-cli update-workload <csp> <vm-name>
 ```

+> [!Note]
+> If you are having troubles updating the workload, you might have forgotten to set the `workload_config.workload.update_white_list`.
+Please see the above section on [configuring the security policy](#4-configure-the-cvm-agent-and-security-policy).

+> [!Warning]
+> Updating a workload remotely will cause the workload to be down for the duration of the update.
+Attestation measurements will also be reset, and any collateral verification that is performed by your workload will fail until you update the golden measurements.

 ## Adding your workload to a base disk image to distribute to other users